dmccloskey/smartPeakPy/README.rst

     - User defined thresholds for peak filtering
     - Multi-stage, adaptive optimization algorithm for peak selection

+* External calibration curve application

+	- Back calculation of sample concentration with or without IS

 * Automated calibration curve fitting

     - Outlier detection with bias and R-squared optimization